 The Policy Team works closely with adjacent authorities in the wider Derby Housing Market Area (HMA) on strategic issues such as housing, employment, transport and the environment.
 Specialist advice and support is provided in relation to more than 700 listed buildings and 22 conservation areas and on the quality of design of major proposals to secure design excellence.
 The Council has an adopted Local Plan to cover development in the District through to 2028 although background work has started to look beyond this period.
-Following the Government's Planning White Paper proposals which were published in August 2020, work on the Local Plan review will need to included initial consultation on options.
+Following the governments Planning White Paper proposals which were published in August 2020, work on the local plan review will need to included initial consultation on options.

-The Development Management Team dealt with almost 1,500 planning applications in 2020.
+The Development Management Team deals with planning applications.
 The diverse nature of the District means that a wide variety of applications are received.
 Officers, under the scheme of delegation, determine approximately 90% of applications.
 The remainder are determined at the Planning Committee.

 Free, informal advice is provided to developers and householders.
-The Council will be implementing a pre-application charging schedule following Committee approval.
-Development Management also deals with planning appeals, along with Tree Preservation Orders and consent for works to trees, and diversions and stopping up of footpaths.
+The Council will be implementing a pre-application charging schedule following committee approval.
+Development Management also deals with planning appeals, along with Tree Preservation Orders and consent for works to trees and diversions and stopping up of footpaths.